pete-mba5/pete-mba5.github.io/_posts/2024-08-17-picture-of-the-day.markdown

 Yesterday I started reading a very weird book.
 It is a guy from Jamaican ancestry growing up in the US.
 It is an easy read but I do not have an opinion about the content yet.

+Between yesterday and today I finished my backyard chores.
+I just need to dispose the trash and work done.
+Now the Sun is really hitting.
+I will do it in the late evening.

+Now it is time to go to the pool with the kids.